wp-plugins/remove-google-fonts-references/readme.txt

 == Changelog ==

+= 2.5 =
+* 2014-10-03
+* Fix a bug in some situation: 'resource huge consumption'.
+* Change file obtaining function from 'file_get_contents' to 'wp_remote_fopen'.

 = 2.4 =
 * 2014-09-25
 * Add 'remove_google_fonts_priority' filter, used to change sequencing with 'Useso take over Google' plugin.